Doing-Business-As in Florida:

 • The Florida Document Number received when the business was registered with the state (if applicable)

-• Your Federal Employer Identification (FEI) number (if applicable)
+• Your Federal Employer Identification Number (FEIN), if applicable

 • The signature(s) of the owners